 The workweek for all employees is Sunday through Saturday.
-All full-time employees, other than operationsemployees, work a thirty-eight (38) hour week.
-The workweek of full-time operations employees consists of a forty (40) hour week.
+All full-time employees, other than operations employees employees, work a thirty-eight (38) hour week.
+The workweek of full-time Support Servicesoperations employees consists of a forty (40) hour week.
 The workweek for the Director and Managers is thirty-eight (38) hours; however, the Director and the Managers are responsible for high quality service and/or production levels in their departments and are not restricted to a fixed number of hours per week.